jdillard/personal-site/source/_trips/2022-04-02-excelsior-in-winter.md

 snowless trail with a full ski setup on my back, everyone I passed was stoked to see someone go play in the powder.

-Once I got to the tree line the landscape was flat white as clouds rolled through and the sun shined through in contrast.
+Once I got to the tree line the landscape was flat white.
+Clouds rolled through and the sun shined through gaps in the clouds providing beams of contrast that scanned the terrain.

 ![The West Face of Excelsior](/assets/images/trips/excelsior-in-winter-west-face.jpg "The West Face of Excelsior"){: .shadow-5.oversized}{: loading="lazy"}<small><i>The West bowl is much shallower, resulting in shorter runs.</i></small>